-Students entering and exiting the Antietam High School will enter through the Endlich Street Entrance.
-Students not under the supervision of a teacher or serving detention must leave the building promptly at 2:50 p.m.
-No students should be in the building after 2:50 p.m. unless supervised by a staff member.
+Students not under the supervision of a teacher or serving detention must leave the building promptly at 3:05 p.m.
+No students should be in the building after 3:05 p.m. unless supervised by a staff member.
 Students are not permitted in the building before or after school hours for practice or meetings unless the staff member responsible for the activity is present.